mckennalab/FlashFry/README.md

 We wanted the output to work with common analysis tools such as BEDTools.
 This meant a format that encoded specific details into BED-file columns, as well as leaving off the traditional header line in favor of listing column details in the header section.
 It should be

+How much memory should I give FlashFry?

+The memory requirements of FlashFly are determined by the number guides you're looking at and the number of off-targets you allow per guide candidate.
+The first factor is controlled by the size of the region you're looking at, and the second is controlled by the `--maximumOffTargets` parameter in the discovery phase.
+Generally with < 100K guides and `--maximumOffTargets` set to 2000 you'll be able to run with 4g of memory or less (such a memory limit is set in the JVM with the `-Xmx4g` command line parameter, right after `java`).
+You may have to increase this number with higher guide counts, higher mismatch thresholds, or if you want to retain more off-targets.